peppermint100/channel-pre-task/readme.md

 ```

-it won't work. because original debounce lost it's reference. so I needed to memoize debounce function with `useCallback`
+it won't work. because original debounce lost its reference. so I needed to memoize debounce function with `useCallback`

 ## Infinite Scroll
 - memoize observer, `lastItemRef` with `useRef`, `useCallback`